The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights: Computational experiments

+Concerning the arc-flow formulation, it is interesting to assess the effectiveness of the compression phase described in Section~\ref{sec:afCompression} in reducing the size of the arc-flow DAGs.
+Across the 576 random instances, it removes a median of $71.0\%$ of the vertices and $67.5\%$ of the arcs.
+Although the extent of the reduction varies considerably across instances, it remains substantial in all cases, ranging from $43.6\%$ to $97.8\%$ for vertices and from $42.1\%$ to $96.9\%$ for arcs.

 All tests were conducted on an Ubuntu machine equipped with an Intel(R) Xeon(R) Gold 5218 CPU @ 2.30GHz and 256~GB of RAM.
-The ILP formulations are solved using \textit{IBM ILOG CPLEX v22.1.1}, running in single-thread mode with default settings.
+The ILP formulations are solved using \textit{Gurobi 13.0.2}, running in single-thread mode with default settings.
 A time limit of 1800 seconds is imposed for each test.

-Table~\ref{tab:exact_1} reports, for each of the four ILP formulation variants presented above, the number of instances solved to proven optimality within a time limit of 1800 seconds (columns ``\#opt'') and the average optimality gap (columns ``gap'') over the instances not solved to optimality.
+Table~\ref{tab:exact_1} reports, for each of the seven ILP formulation variants presented above, the number of instances solved to proven optimality within a time limit of 1800 seconds (columns ``opt'') and the average optimality gap (columns ``gap'') over the instances not solved to optimality.
 The optimality gap is defined as the percentage difference between the best upper bound and the best lower bound computed by the solver during the solution process for a given formulation, taken with respect to the best upper bound.

-The instances are grouped according to the six instance-generator parameters described in the previous section on the benchmark instance library, and, for each group, the table also reports the number of instances in that group (column ``\#inst'').
+For the three arc-flow variants, the table additionally reports, for each instance group, the number of instances for which no valid dual bound could be computed within the time limit (column ``n.c.''); these instances are excluded from the average gap computation for the corresponding variant.
+The random instances are grouped according to the six instance-generator parameters described in the previous section on the benchmark instance library, while the real-world instances are grouped according to the subset they belong to (\texttt{rwA}, \texttt{rwB} or \texttt{rwC}).
+For each group, the table also reports the number of instances in that group (column ``inst'').